 7.2.2.2 "Revocation list number" extension

 The revocation lists contain the "revocation list number" extension as a sequential serial number of the revocation list.
+The criticality of this extension is set to "not critical."

 7.2.2.3 "Reason for revocation" (Reason Code) extension